Ordering an Assembled Keyboard

 Middle Layer

-An optional middle layer can be added that will go in between the switch plate and the bottom plate, giving the board a more enclosed and complete look.
+An optional middle layer can be added that will go between the switch plate and the bottom plate, giving the board a more enclosed and complete look.
 Currently, middle layers made of acrylic are available.

 Layout Options

-Various layout options can be selected.
+For some boards, various layout options can be selected.

-If you are unfamiliar with keycap sizes, here's a quick explanation of it.
-The standard width of a keycap is considered to be 1u.
-Examples of 1u sized keycaps are alphas (i.e A through Z), numbers, and arrow keys.
-Modifier keys such as Ctrl, Alt, and Win are typically 1.25u.
-Left Shift keys are usually 2.25u, and Right Shift keys are usually 2.75u.
+• Left Shift keys are usually 2.25u, and Right Shift keys are usually 2.75u.
 Some people prefer to replace a 2.75u Right Shift with a 1.75u Right Shift and a 1u Function key.

 In the Quefrency layout options example above, for the Right Half Bottom Row, you can choose between "2.75u + 6x1u" or "2.75u/1.25u/1.25u__3x1u".